prosvita/QIRIMTATARTILI/text/ernest_heminguey/__kilimancaro_qarları/_part/ernest_heminguey__kilimancaro_qarları_part_1.en.md

 No matter how nervous we get.

-%Maybe they will be back with another truck.
+% Maybe they will be back with another truck.

 Maybe the plane will come."